openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    Non-static field initializers are executed if the superclass constructor
    call:

-   -  has an explicit constructor call statement, or
+   -  Has an explicit constructor call statement; or
-   -  is implicit.
+   -  Is implicit.

    An alternate constructor call does not perform the implicit execution.

 .. index::